 Today's Broch of Gurness still manages to give a sense of how it would have looked to its builders and original inhabitants.
 Over the intervening 2,000 years the sea has swallowed up half of the land between the original north ditch and the outer edge of the broch.
 Further erosion has been checked by the building of a sea wall to protect the site.

 The first structure encountered by the visitor is a 20th Century addition, the visitor centre.
 Opposite are the remains of the Shamrock House used by the Pictish family that lived here after the broch had fallen into disuse.
-This was originally found on the south side of the site but was moved to this position during the 1929 excavations.
+This was originally found in an upper level on the south side of the site but was moved to this position in 1929 to allow excavations to continue below its original location.

 Then you negotiate the concentric rings of ditches at what would have originally been the rear side of the broch, all the time approaching the remains of the main tower of the broch itself.
 This is at pretty much the height it was at when the archaeologists uncovered it in 1929, though what was originally a dry stone construction is today largely held together by mortar.

-The village that surrounds the broch is more difficult to visualise than the broch itself, walls are low and in places fragmentary, and internal furnishings appear as sometimes little more than piles of stones.
+The village that surrounds the broch is more difficult to visualise than the broch itself.
+Walls are low and in places fragmentary and internal fixtures appear as sometimes little more than piles of stones.
 But it all starts to come together in an understandable way when you move around to the east side of the complex, where the entrance causeway that led from the outer defences of the site to the door of the broch can still be seen.
 And, still better, around it the shapes of the houses seem much clearer.

 The causeway was probably designed to give an impressive or intimidating entrance to the complex in 200BC, and it remains impressive even today.
 Equally impressive is the doorway to the broch itself.